Blady-Com/gnoga/docs/user_guide.md

 ### Who wrote Gnoga?

-Gnoga's author is [David Botton](http://botton.com).
+Gnoga's author is [David Botton](http://botton.com) and Gnoga is maintained by Gautier de Montmollin, Jeffrey Carter and Pascal Pignard.
 Gnoga's http and websockets implementation is from Simple Components by [Dmitry A. Kazakov](http://www.dmitry-kazakov.de/).

 However with out the good people on the [Gnoga e-mail list](https://lists.sourceforge.net/lists/listinfo/gnoga-list) using, testing, and pushing for more, Gnoga would not be a reality.
 I'm sorry for not mentioning everyone by name but the e-mail archives will bear your fame forever.